simoninireland/verilisp/doc/implementation/tagbody.rst

 Implementing state machines
 ===========================

-Verilisp uses the Common Lisp ``tagbody`` / ``go`` forms to implement state machines -- but with slightly different semantics as required for hardware synthesis.
+Verilisp's ``tagbody`` / ``go`` forms attempt to provide exactly the semantics expected from Common Lisp.
+By and large they do so, but with a couple of subtleties arising from the implementation.
+In applications that require precise control of timing, or when optimising code, understanding the implementation of state machines may be useful.

 A review of the Lisp forms